elkmire/Gemini/README.md

 * **Hex**: Converts text to hexadecimal.
 Because sometimes you want your message to look like a memory dump.

 ### 3. Encryption
-* **AES-256**: Military-grade encryption for your cat memes.
+* **AES-GCM**: The Fort Knox of encryption for your cat memes.
-  - Requires a password
+  - Requires a password (make it stronger than "password123")
-  - Uses CBC mode with PKCS7 padding
+  - Uses GCM mode - because authenticity is cool like that
-  - Includes salt and IV for maximum security
+  - Packs salt, nonce, and auth tag into one secure burrito
+  - So secure, even your messages don't know what they say
+  - NSA-approved, cat-meme-certified 🔐

+The authenticated encryption means your message can't be tampered with.
+Like having a bouncer for your data! 🚫

 ## Usage Tips
 1. **Mode Toggle**: Switch between encryption and decryption with the big button at the top.
 It's color-coded because cryptographers need visual aids too.
 2. **Chaining Operations**: Operations are applied in sequence:
    - Encryption: Top to bottom
    - Decryption: Bottom to top
    - Think of it like a cryptographic sandwich

 3. **Save/Load Keys**:
    - Export configuration to disseminate to your cronies
    - Password-protected , AES encrypted; because trust issues are healthy in cryptography
-   - Export as `GEMINI-KEY.txt`
+   - Export as `gemini-XXX.cyp`

 4. **Performance Features**:
    - Handles large texts through chunked processing
    - Automatic updates as you type

+5. **Token System**:
+   - Export encrypted messages as `.tok` files (think of them as fancy cryptographic postcards)
+   - Import tokens in decrypt mode to automagically load the encrypted message
+   - Files are named `geminiXXX.tok` with XXX replaces with random numbers.
+   - Perfect for when you want to send secrets but email is too mainstream

 ## Best Practices

 1. **For Maximum Security**:
-   - Use AES-256 with a strong password (+12 chars, multi sign)
+   - Use AES-GCM with a strong password (+12 chars, multi sign)
    - Combine with encoding methods for additional layers

 2. **For Maximum Confusion**: